 TRUTH NUMBER 8

-The star didn’t lead the Wise Men to the ‘stable’ in Bethlehem … well, at least not initially
+The star didn’t lead the Wise Men to a stable in Bethlehem

 - We read that the Wise Men saw the star…but went to Jerusalem first!

-- It was only after Jerusalem that the star went before them to Bethlehem…where Jesus was lodging in a house, not a stable.
+- It was only after Jerusalem that the star went before them to where Jesus was lodging in a house, not a stable.

 - Perhaps it was part of the Inn or a nearby room that Joseph had rented